 Personally I think that talent camp is a sensational idea because as I have already said it teaches you a variety of sports and that there are more sports than just football!
 It is good for team building skills as well as making new friends that you might meet during secondary.
 I sometimes get bored during the half terms so doing three days of sports is a great way to have fun and enjoy the sun!
 I felt really lucky to be one of the twelve girls out of forty-two people or hopefully soon to be athletes!
 It was an amazing experience and I think that everyone should embrace it if they get in!

-By Gracie Food, Year 6 at Stebbing Primary
+By Gracie Food, Year 6 (leaver 2018) at Stebbing Primary

 Being a Year 6 is a difficult but interesting role with lots of challenges and responsibilities.